 1. You Spend Less to Generate More User Signups

-If you’re looking to get more leads and user signups for your SaaS business and spend less money to do so, then you should leverage organic traffic.
+If you’re looking to get more leads and user signups for your SaaS business and spend less money doing so, then you should leverage organic traffic.

-This is because, if you optimize your content for search engines, chances are that you’ll get more results from it in the long run.
+This is because, if you optimize your content for search engines, you’ll most likely get better results from it in the long run.